SQLAlchemy 2.0 Documentation

 with engine.connect() as conn:

-print(conn.scalar("select 1 FROM dual"))
+print(conn.scalar("select 1 from dual"))

 Unicode¶